-Over the years we have variously been known by two different names: RELAC and the Alumni Employees of Los Angeles County (AEOLAC).
-Our organization adopted its final name change on December 20, 1979 when it reverted to RELAC.
+Over the years we have variously been known by two different names: Retired Employees of Los Angeles County (RELAC) and the Alumni Employees of Los Angeles County (AEOLAC).
+Our organization adopted its final name change on Dec.
+20, 1979 when it reverted to RELAC.

-Newsworthy issues were on RELAC’s agenda in the early days much as they are today.
-Your RELAC officers were active during the 1960s in promoting the passage of retirement pay packages and the County adoption of the retirement COLA (cost of living adjustment).
+RELAC officers were active during the 1960s in promoting the passage of retirement pay packages and the County adoption of the retirement COLA (cost of living adjustment).
 During that same period they were likewise actively seeking out better health insurance for retirees.
 As they did so, they were at the same time advancing the revolutionary idea of paying dues via payroll deduction.
-More importantly, in 1965 there were discussions about “what if the Medicare Bill passes?”
+More importantly, in 1965 there were discussions about “What if the Medicare Bill passes?”
 It did on July 1, 1966.

 RELAC’s most important mission today is defending our pensions and health benefits against the relentless attacks of their critics.
 Three of our directors serve on the LACERA Boards of Retirement and Investments, helping to ensure retirees’ interests are protected.
 RELAC also works with the Los Angeles County Board of Supervisors and the California Retired County Employees Association.